-Topher’s acting career extends in two directions: His roles include David Frost in Frost/Nixon (Springer Opera House), Hal in Proof (OnStage Atlanta), Vince in Tape (Pinch n’ Ouch Theatre), Bat-Hamlet in Bat-Hamlet (Essential Theatre), Winston in The Credeaux Canvas (Atlanta Classical), and an appearance in the upcoming Universal Pictures release, Identity Thief, starring Jason Bateman and Melissa McCarthy.
+Topher’s acting career extends in two directions: His roles include David Frost in Frost/Nixon (Springer Opera House), Hal in Proof (OnStage Atlanta), Vince in Tape (Pinch n’ Ouch Theatre), Bat-Hamlet in Bat-Hamlet (Essential Theatre), Jules in boom (Aurora Theatre), and an appearance in the Universal Pictures comedy, Identity Thief, starring Jason Bateman and Melissa McCarthy.
 He is doubly blessed with a second career as a “male actress” (borrowing a term from Charles Busch).
-His roles in that arena include the title role in Auntie Mame, Latrelle in Sordid Lives, The Succubus in Vampire Lesbians of Sodom, Mother Superior in The Divine Sister, Dorothy in Golden Girls Live, and his best-known work, three years of playing Julia Sugarbaker in Designing Women Live.
+His roles in that arena include the title role in Auntie Mame, Latrelle in Sordid Lives, The Succubus in Vampire Lesbians of Sodom, Mother Superior in The Divine Sister, Dorothy in Golden Girls Live, and his best-known work, five years of playing Julia Sugarbaker in Designing Women Live.

-Topher is an artistic associate with Atlanta’s Pinch n’ Ouch Theatre and Onstage Atlanta, as well as Flying Carpet Theatre in New York.
-He is the Literary Manager of The Process Theatre, and The Executive Producer of the Atlanta 24-Hour Plays for Working Title Playwrights.
+Topher is an artistic associate with Atlanta’s Process Theatre Company and Flying Carpet Theatre in New York.
+He is the Executive Producer of the Atlanta 24-Hour Plays for Working Title Playwrights.

 Topher married his husband, Tommy Payne, on a Massachusetts beach in October 2009.
 They live with a beagle named Daisy in a house where everybody laughs a lot and dances in the kitchen.